Astor63/TPS-Mods/Custom Gears/Custom Weapons/Shotgun/Stiker Fandir Edition/ReadMe.md

-## *Booster Shields* Auto Pick-Up v1.0.0
+## *Striker* Fandir Edition

-*Booster Shields* now automatically pick-up, however, to balance the auto pick-up advantage, the restoration value is reduced from ±20%.
+The *Striker* now deals significantly less damage per pellet and fires thirteen pellets (Fandir?
+Thirteen) and has significantly tighter spread to assist its functionality as a crit shotgun.

 ### Where to find it?

-The *Booster Shields* can be obtained randomly from any suitable loot source.
+The *Striker* can be obtained randomly from any suitable loot source but has an increased chance to drop from *Red Belly* in *Crisis Scar*.

 ### Changelog:
-- v1.0.0, November 15, 2018
+- v1.0.0, November 25, 2018
   - Initial public release

 ### Compatibility: